SemWES/docs-and-training/code_examples/Python/sync_calculator/README.md

 ## Use this example as a template
 To use this example as a template for your own service development, simply copy the source code to another location and start editing.
-To understand the structure of the code, start with `main.py`, continue with `frontend.py`, and finally read `CalculatorService.py`.
+To understand the structure of the code, start with `main.py` and then read `CalculatorService.py`.